Fumio Kyūma

-Fumio Kyūma (久間 章生, Kyūma Fumio) is a Japanese politician who has served in the Diet of Japan since 1980.
+Fumio Kyūma (久間 章生, Kyūma Fumio) is a Japanese politician who was a member of the Diet of Japan between 1980 and 2009.
 Kyuma graduated from the University of Tokyo in 1964 and worked for the Ministry of Agriculture.
 He was elected to the Nagasaki Prefectural Assembly in 1971 serving three terms before being elected to the Diet as a member of the Liberal Democratic Party (LDP) for Nagasaki Number 2.

-Kyūma is affiliated to the openly revisionist lobby Nippon Kaigi.
+He served in 2007 as Japan's first Defense minister.

 Defense Minister

 Kyūma served as the Director General of the Japan Defense Agency from 1996 to 1998 under then Prime Minister Ryutaro Hashimoto.
 He served in a variety of LDP posts in Jun'ichirō Koizumi's cabinet.
 He again became responsible for Director General of the Japan Defense Agency in September 2006.
 He would be the last head of the JDA before the Ministry of Defense was created for which he was the first holder of the title.